go-monk/from-bash-to-go/README.md

 }
 ```

-If you want to test the programs above, you can run a dummy web server with /healthz endpoints:
+To test the programs above, you can run a dummy web server with `/healthz` endpoints:

 ```sh
 go run ./healthz/main.go
 ```

-No you can run the scripts:
+Now you can run the scripts:

 ```sh
 ./0/healthcheck.sh